 '''

 <i class="fa fa-ex

 clamation-circle"> Warning: This is a special warnin

 g message.

 '''

 Here's the result:

-This is a special warning message.
+• This is a special warning message.

-The notes, tips, warnings, etc., are pre-coded with Font Awesome and stored in the linkrefs.html file in capture tags.
+The notes, tips, warnings, etc., are pre-coded with Font Awesome and stored in the alerts.yml file.
 That file includes the following: